International Literacy Day

 Here's to a world where International Literacy Day isn't just an event—it's a promise of universal education and understanding.

-International Literacy Day Themes:
+International Literacy Day Themes

-This theme centers on the challenges faced by educators in teaching literacy during the pandemic and the adaptations required in pedagogical methods.
-It acknowledges the significant changes and adjustments educators had to make to ensure continued learning amidst the crisis.
+2020 Literacy teaching and learning in the COVID-19 crisis and beyond This theme focuses on the challenges faced by educators during the pandemic and the adaptations required in teaching methods to ensure continued literacy learning despite the crisis.

 Tags: